Top 7 Most Famous Pyramids in Egypt

 People visiting the Pyramid of Menkaure today will see a vertical gash on the northern face.
 This was caused by an attempt to demolish the pyramid.
 In 1196 AD, the Sultan of Egypt demanded that the famous pyramids in Egypt be demolished.
 However, workers were only able to remove two stones per day, and after eight months of work, the demolition project was abandoned.

-Nearly all of our Egypt tour packages include a visit to the Giza Pyramids, including the Pyramid of Menkaure.
-Most will also include visiting some other attractions in Cairo, such as the Egyptian Museum.
+As already mentioned, nearly all of our Egypt tour packages include a visit to the Giza Pyramids.
+We also offer short stand-alone Giza Pyramids tours that include private transport and the services of one of our Expert guides.
 If you would like to look around inside Menkaure’s pyramid you can purchase an admission ticket at the site or you can customize your Egypt tour here.

 #4 Step Pyramid of Pharaoh Djoser

 The Pyramid of Djoser, also known as the Step Pyramid, is an ancient Egyptian pyramid located in the ancient Saqqara necropolis, approximately 30 km to the south of Cairo, the Egyptian capital.
 It was built during the 27th-century BC to serve as a burial tomb for Djoser, a Third Dynasty Egyptian pharaoh.

 The Djoser Step Pyramid was the first pyramid ever built by the ancient Egyptians, and also the first significant stone structure built in Egypt.
 It is a 6-tier, 4-sided pyramid that originally reach a height of 62.5 meters.
 The pyramid was reopened to visitors in March 2020 following a 14-year-long restoration project.